Updated 8/22/2024

 (7) Move to Data Button

-Displays the data location on Google Map.
-Useful for accessing route information.
+Displays the data location in Google Maps (useful for route information).

 Deletes the data.